RhetTbull/osxphotos/README.md

 Only works on Mac OS X. Tested on Mac OS 10.12.6 / Photos 2.0, 10.13.6 / Photos 3.0 and Mac OS 10.14.5, 10.14.6 / Photos 4.0.
 Requires python >= 3.6

+NOTE: Alpha support for Mac OS 10.15.0 / Photos 5.0.
+Photos 5.0 uses a new database format which required rewrite of much of the code for this package.
+If you find bugs, please open an issue on the project [github](https://github.com/RhetTbull/osxphotos) page.

 This module will read Photos databases for any supported version on any supported OS version.
 E.g. you can read a database created with Photos 4.0 on Mac OS 10.14 on a machine running Mac OS 10.12

-NOTE: Does NOT currently support Mac OS 10.15 / Catalina and Photos 5.0.
-This module will run on Catalina but you will only be able to read Photos database files created with Photos 4.0 or lower.
-Photos 5.0 on Catalina uses an entirely new database schema and the code has not yet been udpated to work with this version.

 ## Installation instructions